 If you know a little chemistry, you can tell which one of them goes to what parts of the gloves to provide maximum security and comfort.
 They feature a minimalistic design to provide excellent comfort and are also extra lightweight because of it.

 They use the Clarino technology to provide the perfect grip TruFeel silicone for the fingertips allowing true sensation like you wear nothing.
-When ordering, make sure you follow the size chart, so you have the right fit.
+When ordering, make sure you follow the size chart to have the right fit.

 Why are Fox Racing Airline the best dirt bike gloves?